Last updated on October 9th, 2023

 Also Read: Benefits of Apple

 Cloves are very beneficial for men and impact men’s reproductive health.
 It is very useful in increasing men’s health in multiple ways, they are:

-It increases testosterone levels, improves sex lice, increases sperm count, removes infertility, increases libido, reduces the condition of early ejaculation, and strengthens reproductive organs.
+It increases testosterone levels, improves sex life, increases sperm count, removes infertility, increases libido, reduces the condition of early ejaculation, and strengthens reproductive organs.

-Apart from these, using clove essential oil in bathing can also reduce the craving for smoking thus letting you free from smoking addiction.
+Apart from these, using clove essential oil in bathing can also reduce the craving for smoking, thus keeping you free from smoking addiction.

-To treat cold, flu, cough, and congested chest.
-Any hot beverage mixed with clove and cinnamon can help in lowering the symptoms of these conditions.
+Treating cold, flu, cough, and chest congestion.
+Any hot beverage mixed with clove and cinnamon can help lower the symptoms of these conditions.

 It is also good for the skin.
 Cloves can detoxify skin and reduce acne, blemishes, and dark circles.
 It is used in many herbal face packs for better results and glowing skin.

 Way to Consume Clove

 This is an omnipresent spice or herb that can be used year-long in food, medicines, and cosmetics.
 These dried flowers not only have a distinct aroma but flavour as well.
 You can consume it in many ways, including as a whole bud, with beverages, and in many dishes.